Glasses sizes: how to choose the right size for your sunglasses and eyeglasses

 We have already talked about the aesthetic impact of frames on the shape of the face; oggi invece today, however, we will focus on objective data, that is, on the distances of certain reference points such as the nose and eyes .
 The reason is easy to say: the foci of the lenses must be perfectly aligned with the pupils, to allow the visual support to function as per the manual.

 The concept is not dissimilar for sunglasses, although not graduated: having to accompany the gaze without creating shadow areas or visual distortions, they must be chosen taking into consideration the uniqueness of one’s face.
+In this article we take you through how to recognise the perfect fit for you – the one that makes every look natural, every gesture more confident, every day… more yours!

 Why is glasses size important?